 "When the body recognizes a viral infection, our immune system initiates the production of interferons.
 Interferons are a group of cytokines that help shape the immune response and are therefore essential in the fight against a viral infection.
 Alveolar macrophages have previously been shown to produce large amounts of interferons upon infection with respiratory viruses, such as influenza.

-Epithelial cells lining the nose and throat are the first line of defense against any airborne virus carried through the air by aerosols from am infected person.
+Epithelial cells lining the nose and throat are the first line of defense against any airborne virus carried through the air by aerosols from an infected person.
 The lungs and it's alveoli are the very next landing site and thus, line of defense, next to the blood vessels themselves.

 aerosols: infectious viral particles that can float or drift around in the air.
 Aerosols are emitted by a person infected with coronavirus — even one with no symptoms — when they talk, breathe, cough, or sneeze.
 Another person can breathe in these aerosols and become infected with the virus. (health.harvard.edu)